-Oppositional Defiant Disorder, commonly shortened to ODD, is a condition characterized by defiant and hostile behavior that is classed as non-developmental which means that kids do not typically display the said level of defiance.
-It generally appears in childhood, and if not taken care of, the disorder may result in numerous mental health issues as the child grows up.
+ODD is a condition characterized by defiant and hostile behavior that is classed as non-developmental which means that kids do not typically display the said level of defiance.
+It generally appears in childhood, and if not taken care of, it may result in numerous mental health issues as the child grows up.

 Rebellion is a natural phase of children as they develop.
 In fact, this particular level of defiance characterizes adolescence.
 Furthermore, during the toddler stages of children, they go through a similar state of resistance also as they learn to explore their individuality and exert their own rules.
 Although these specific states are defined as defiance, they are both parts of growing up, and nothing a good parenting style will solve.

 However, if things get out of hand and the children start to define more as a discipline is imposed, ODD may be in the picture.
 To be more specific, ODD is the defiance of children triggered by insignificant events or even nothing at all.
 Jeffrey Bernstein, PhD, explained, “[K]ids with ODD have oppositional attitudes and behaviors that are more of a pattern than an exception to the rule.”

-To meet the criteria of oppositional defiant disorder, the defiant behavior must be classified as to be not typical for the child’s current age and corresponding developmental stage.
+To meet the criteria of oppositional defiant disorder, the deviant behavior must be classified as to be not typical for the child’s current age and corresponding developmental stage.
 For example, a 2-year old’s frequent tantrum may not be of much concern, but an 8-year old with the same behavior is.

 More specific symptoms are: